 These homemade flower ornaments are the perfect DIY decoration for an elegant, colorfully natural Christmas tree!
 In just four steps, I’ll show you how to dry, design and hang these gorgeous, blooming decorations that are sure to impress everyone at your Christmas party!

-After I got married last year, I saved every single rose bouquet and completely covered my Christmas tree with them!
+After I got married, I saved every single rose bouquet and completely covered my Christmas tree with them!
 I purposely picked roses and other flowers that I knew would dry well.

 I like keeping my Christmas trees plastic-free (except for the lights, of course).
 No tinsel, no synthetic materials, just lots of natural color!
 I also like that I don’t even have to un-decorate them at the end of the season.